-Finding regular childcare is a task most families are going to have to complete at some point.
-Daycare seems to be the default in America – perhaps because more businesses are offering on-site daycare as a workplace benefit – but a nanny or an au pair may be a better match for a specific family situation (or budget).
-Each option has its benefits and drawbacks, but it’s an unfortunate reality that the biggest limit to choices will be the cost.
+Finding regular child care doesn’t just have to be about vetting daycares.
+Some parents, in fact, may want to consider nanny vs. daycare — or the benefits of an au pair vs. a nanny.
+In many cases, it may simply come down to au pair cost vs. nanny cost.
+After all, a nanny or an au pair may be a better match for a specific family situation (or budget).
+Each has its benefits and drawbacks, but it’s an unfortunate reality that the biggest limit to choice will be cost.

-“Childcare costs are often the 2nd largest family expense,” says Elizabeth Malson, president of the Amslee Institute, a licensed online technical school with a childcare curriculum specifically designed for childcare professionals.
+“Child-care costs are often the second largest family expense,” says Elizabeth Malson, president of the Amslee Institute, a licensed online technical school with a childcare curriculum specifically designed for childcare professionals.
 “The salary you can afford to pay is one of the most important elements of finding great help.”

-This often the first thought for most parents.
-It includes both private-residence family childcare and more commercial (and more regulated) daycare centers.
+This is often the first thought for most parents.
+It includes both private-residence family child care and more commercial (and more regulated) daycare centers.

 On the other hand, some centers may have minimum age restrictions.
 And though having a professional staff means that they can provide care even when one of their employees are out sick, it also means they are less flexible about their rules and hours.
 And introducing a baby or toddler to a new environment — one without their parents — can be pretty rough.

-Au pairs really offer similar benefits kind of benefits that a nanny would provide, along with a kind of explicit cultural education.
-Au pairs are expected to generally act as a member of the household.
-That includes taking on a share of light household chores and 45 hours of childcare.
+The benefits offered by an au pair are similar to those a nanny would provide, as well as contributing a kind of special cultural education.
+Au pairs are generally expected to act as a member of the household.
+That includes taking on a share of light household chores and 45 hours of child care.